lexandro/dockery/README.md

 0.2.2
 - Add: image deletion to the image list view
 - Add: create container: name format check
-- Add: privilege containers should show warning color in details or maybe in the lists too
-- Add: display privileged container on container details page
-- Add: mark privileged containers on container list page

 0.2.3
 - Add: sort by table header fields in containers list